MSN calls Bruce Richardson "A leading tea expert involved in tea's American renaissance for over 20 years."

 Tea blender and historian Bruce Richardson has spent much of his life exploring and chronicling the peculiar tea habits of the British Empire.
 If the pinky on your right hand begins to extend at the mere mention of the tea habits of George III, the tea things of Jane Austen, or the tea rooms of London, then you are part of his worldwide audience.

-Bruce was recently named Tea Master for the Boston Tea Party Ships & Museum.
-He is defining tea's historical role in this iconic event that helped shape America's destiny.
+In 2011, Bruce was named Tea Master for the Boston Tea Party Ships & Museum where he is helping to define tea's historical role in the iconic event that helped shape America's destiny.

 Bruce Richardson's speaking engagements have included events for the following organizations:

 Bruce's lecture topics include:The Tea Things of Jane Austen, Five Teas that Launched a Revolution, The Second Boston Tea Pary: Isabella Stewart Gardner and Okakura Kakuzo, Georgia O'Keeffe and the Book of Tea, American's Tea Renaissance, The Tea-infused Works of Emily Bronte, Tasting Teas Like a Pro, and Carson's Guide to Tea & Etiquette at Downton Abbey, and more.

 A sampling of his comments in national publications:

 Frequently asked questions for Bruce Richardson